A guide to pagination, load more buttons, and infinite scroll - LogRocket Blog

 Pros to using pagination

 - This method is great for websites that are not designed to be addictive.
-Social media sites are addictive because it’s difficult to stop scrolling on them, but traditional pagination forces users click buttons and navigate through pages to access data, which makes it less addictive.
+Social media sites are addictive because it’s difficult to stop scrolling on them, but traditional pagination forces users to click buttons and navigate through pages to access data, which makes it less addictive

 Cons to using pagination